 You may be thinking, but milk gives us strong bones—and it does!
 However other foods like leafy green veggies, broccoli, and beans are all rich sources of calcium and other important nutrients.
 Incorporating more vegetables into your diet means you’re eating more fiber, which helps to regulate the digestive system, and may also help reduce the risk of obesity, diabetes, and heart disease.

 There are a ton of dairy-free milk alternatives like almond, coconut, or the newest kid on the block, oat.
-Most of them are fortified with calcium to ensure you’re still getting enough .
+Most of them are fortified with calcium to ensure you’re still getting enough of this crucial mineral.
 But watch out for added sugar.
 “Look for unsweetened versions of alternative milks to ensure you're not replacing traditional dairy with a ton of added sugar,” says Scheller.

 Adding butter to anything makes it taste better, right?
 That’s because in addition to the salty flavor, it’s got a rich, velvety mouthfeel from the blend of fats and dairy proteins.
 “We can create the same feel without butter by using plant-based alternatives that have naturally occurring saturated fats,” says Lopane.
+And, yes, there are healthy alternatives to butter that taste great.
 “Coconut oil is a common example: In the Freshly kitchen, he uses coconut and sunflower oil in our herbed spring peas (found in the Springtime Chicken Pilaf with Tarragon Peas).
 In your own kitchen, try avocado, olive or coconut oil to keep the healthy fats but lose the lactose.

 Instead of cheese on a sandwich, try avocado or a nut-based cheese to give you a creamy fat that delivers on cravings.
-Nutritional yeast is also a great substitute for parmesan cheese on your pasta, and even in recipes like mac and cheese: in our version, we limit the dairy in the sauce by using butternut squash, which also adds fiber and delivers on that rich, creamy flavor.
+You’d be surprised by how many types of alternatives there are now.
+Goat, Gruyere, cottage, and cream cheese alternatives all exist, made out of nuts instead of dairy.
+Nutritional yeast is also a great substitute for Parmesan cheese on your pasta, and even in recipes like mac and cheese: in our version, we limit the dairy in the sauce by using butternut squash, which also adds fiber and delivers on that rich, creamy flavor.

 Freshly delivers healthy, chef-developed meals weekly to make eating well easy and delicious.
 Check out our rotating menu.